 - Topping – Adding a little sprinkle of mini chocolate chips and leftover toffee bits before baking shows off what’s inside these Banana Toffee Chocolate Chip Cookies when they’re done.
 It’s a simple-looking cookie, and a touch of toppings adds major appeal.

 Easy, yummy, different.
-Try it, I don’t think you’ll be disappointed.
+Try these banana toffee cookies, I don’t think you’ll be disappointed.

 Looking for more delicious cookie recipes?
 Try these: